emann615/Wireshark-Challenge-Carnage/README.md

 **A10) ocsp.verisign.com**

 ### Q11) What is the domain name for the first IP address of the Cobalt Strike server?
-You may use VirusTotal to confirm if it's the Cobalt Strike server (check the Community tab).
+You may use VirusTotal to confirm if it's the Cobalt Strike server.

 _Filter out for DNS queries_